Where to retire: Spain or Mexico

 Another one is the trash and this may be odd but also things like sidewalks*.
 There is no continuity in the sidewalks here, Centro is beautiful but such uneven sidewalks and such makes it not a great place for older people.
 I have witnessed people fall and have so myself.
 In a lot of places that is just not a worry.
 Trash is an issue as well.

 *Editors note: bang on about the sidewalks.
-For old people (including my mom living in San Miguel de Allende), the uneven sidewalks and cobblestoned streets are a real danger.
+For older people, including my mom who lived in San Miguel de Allende, the uneven sidewalks and cobblestoned streets are a real danger.
+She fell a few times and I’ve seen other expats do the same, sometimes seriously hurting themselves.

 Another is transit.
 Basically nonexistent here in Merida, there is a national bus that is decent for taking to other parts, we have to Cancun a few times now, and they are currently building a train so we shall see how that changes things.